strizer86/strizer86.github.io/README.md

 Essentially this meant picking the most important info from the boss spreadsheet and making a hint tracker that's easily visible & functional with few clicks.

 Changelog

+1.2.1.2
+- Corrected hint tab image as previous update used older version

 1.2.1.1
 - Corrected spelling error on Hints tab